Donald Trump Confirms Both He And Melania Are Covid-19 Positive: ‘We Will Get Through This Together’

 President Donald Trump has just tested positive for COVID-19.
-He made the announcement in the early hours of Friday, October 2 via his Twitter account.
-The president confirmed that his wife, Melania Trump, also has the novel coronavirus.
-The president also tweeted that he and the First Lady would immediately begin their quarantine and recovery process.
-He said that they would get through this period together.
+He made the announcement in the early hours of Friday, October 2, on his Twitter account.
+The president confirmed that his wife, Melania Trump, has also tested positive for the novel coronavirus.
+The president added in the tweet that he and the First Lady would immediately begin their quarantine and recovery process and that they would get through this period together.

 Tonight, @FLOTUS and I tested positive for COVID-19.
 We will begin our quarantine and recovery process immediately.
 We will get through this TOGETHER!